joelvaneenwyk/obsidian-plain-text/README.md

-# Plaintext for Obsidian
+# Mycoshiro PlainText for Obsidian

-This is an [Obisidan](https://obsidian.md) plugin that allows you to open _any_ file as plaintext.
+This is an [Obsidian](https://obsidian.md) plugin that allows you to open _any_ file as plaintext.
 It has been developed for Obsidian **v1.3.5**, and tested on **Windows**.

 Honestly, as long as you can run any Obsidian version you can _probably_ run this plugin as well.